ian-whitestone/data-wrangling-openstreetmap/README.md

 16,1
 ```

-8 chars: trailing space
-3602419558,postcode,"M4X 1P3‬ ",addr

-16 chars
-152659345,postcode,"M5T 1R9, M1P 2L7",addr
+In Canada, postal codes are 6 unique characters, and are commonly formatted as "A1A 1A1" or "A1A1A1".
+As a result, both 6 and 7 character length strings are expected.
+The query above returned some postal codes that were 8,3 and 16 characters long.

+The 8 character postal codes were due to trailing spaces (ex.
+"M4X 1P3‬ ").
+The 16 character postal code actually contained 2 postal codes "M5T 1R9, M1P 2L7".

-Easiest solution is to use the Python `strip()` function to remove all spaces from the postal codes.
+The easiest solution is to use the Python `split()` function to remove all spaces from the postal codes.
 The 3 character and 16 characters postal codes cannot be cleaned in any way, so they should be ignored.

+Using the known format of the Canadian postal code, the strings are further audited.

 ```sql
 --the 2nd, 4th and 6th digits of the postal codes should all be integers.